pkayokay/foodzie/README.md

 * Friendly_id gem included.

+* Email notifications with ActionMailer.

-* Uses Twitter Bootstrap for CSS and components.
+* Twitter Bootstrap for CSS and components.

-* Uses Devise for user forms and security.
+* Devise for user forms and security.